eclipse/kuksa.val/doc/system-architecture.md

 ![Application patterns](./pictures/sysarch_consumers.svg)

-A standard consumer ("Application)"  will interact VSS datapoints from the VSS server and "do something" with it.
-As simple example is gathering some signals and visualizing them.
+A standard consumer ("Application)"  will interact with VSS datapoints from the VSS server to realize a vehicle functionality.
+A simple example is gathering some signals and visualizing them.

-Anther common use case is providing telemetry to the cloud.
+Another common use case is providing telemetry to the cloud.
 With cellular networks, being hidden behind NATs or using dynamic IP addresses, the VISS/GRPC pattern of contacting a VSS server is not a suitable.
 The common pattern is, that the vehicle pushes relevant data, using suitable IoT protocols and potentially dealing with buffering and connection loss.
 This is the "Cloud Adapter" pattern.
 An example is the [KUKSA.val S3 uploader](../kuksa_apps/s3/).

 As a VSS data catalogue can contain signals of different abstraction levels, often higher level signals depend on lower level ones.
 Thus an  application might use data from some signals to calculate the value of of others ("Signal Refinement").
 An example is, taking current battery voltage and other low level signals from the battery system to calculate a state-of-charge and pushing it back.
 Another service might use state of-charge, system and ambient temperature to calculate remaining range.
 Such a client combines the roles of consumer and data-provider.